Torsion points and Galois representations on CM elliptic curves: The Projective Torsion Point Field

 Thus $F( \PP E[N])$ is the unique minimal field extension of $F$ on which the image of $\rho_N$ consists of scalar matrices.
 It follows that $F(E[N])/F( \PP E[N])$ is a Galois extension with automorphism group a subgroup of $(\Z/N\Z)^{\times}$.

 Observe that the projective Galois representation and thus the projective torsion field are unchanged by \emph{quadratic} twists.
 If $E_{/F}$ has CM by an order of discriminant $\Delta = \ff^2 \Delta_K \neq -3,-4$ and $F \supset K$, then the projective $N$-torsion field is a well-defined abelian extension of $K(\ff)$.
-A result of Parish identifies this projective torsion field with a suitable ring class field.
 When $\Delta = -4$ (resp. $\Delta = -3$) we have quartic twists (resp. sextic twists) which can change the projective Galois representation and the projective torsion field.